crised/server_android/README.md

 For practical purposes the client company will be named ACME.
 Our company is Telematic, so our packages could be named com.telematic.

-Our unit of work will be a job assigment.
-Which consist of a in-company agent creating an *assigment* for a specific **field agent**.
+Our unit of work will be a job assignment.
+Which consist of a back office agent creating an *assignment* for a specific **field agent**.

 Important Relationships:

 * 3 ACME applications.
 * 1 Telematic Server Application.
 * Any number of clients connected to Admin Client.
-* 15 android tablets.
+* 12 android tablets for field agents.
 * Each created Job must be assigned to one specific agent.